ABHISHEK-ALGO/INCOME-QUALIFICATION-ML/README.md

 The Inter-American Development Bank (IDB)believes that new methods beyond traditional econometrics, based on a dataset of Costa Rican household characteristics, might help improve PMT’s performance

+## Objective
+Identify the level of income qualification needed for the families in Latin America.